-Firmware updates are done via the Neumann.Contol software.
+Firmware updates are done via the Neumann.Contol iPad® App or the MA 1 - Automatic Alignment software.
 When it is opened it surveys the network for subwoofers and checks if the firmware is up to date.
-If a firmware update is needed, you will be prompted to follow the on-screen instructions.
+If a firmware update is needed, you will be prompted to follow the onscreen instructions.
 It takes approximately 1.5 minutes per subwoofer to do the update.